 A practical and theoretical course designed to encourage the development of new and original works for the stage through a workshop environment.
 The emphasis is on practical application of dramatic theory through analyzing existing works, writing new works, and producing final drafts in staged readings.
-On Demand.
+Spring of even-numbered years.